 - Identify and assess arc strikes

-- Grind out defect, repair weld, or replace section
+- Grind out the defect, repair the weld, or replace the section

 11. Insufficient Fill